headerheader

 โ‚ฌ150.00

-* There may be exceptions for individual countries (e.g. USA or high risk countries).
+* There may be exceptions for individual countries (e.g. high-risk countries).

-C) Online provider with foreign bank and non-European deposit insurance ๐ŸŸข๐ŸŸก
+C) Online providers with escrow model and deposit protection

 No.